About the artist

 How did you first get into digital art?

 I was a digital photographer that had an obsession with creating ‘perfect’ images.
-I would edit small imperfections in my images such as cracks in buildings and also make things more symmetric.
-Often I found myself cropping and moving things around to the point that my photos were no longer photos, my obsession with placement and symmetry led me into digital art.
+I would spend ages editing out small imperfections such as cracks in buildings and also make things more symmetric.
+Often I found myself cropping and moving things around to the point that my photos were no longer photos; my obsession with placement and symmetry led me into digital art.

 Why did you choose digital art as your medium?

-What artistic styles are you particularly drawn to?
+To which artistic styles are you particularly drawn?

-I really enjoy looking at vintage graphic art.
-The artwork of Saul Bass in particular.
+I enjoy looking at vintage graphic art – the artwork of Saul Bass in particular.

 What inspires you?

 Honestly, adversity brings the most colour out of life.
 You have to experience the lows to really appreciate the highs.
 I hate to sound like the damaged artist but I think adversity is the foundation for most art, otherwise everything is just vanilla.
 Also meditation helps.

 To offer the viewer a different perspective of life by taking something static and recreating it to the point of destruction or disorientation; to create something that makes you think about life’s impermanence, perhaps even ones mortality.